Mirantis/bootc-mke3/docs/runbooks/upgrade-mkex.md

 ## MCR upgrade process troubleshooting

-MCR upgrade is done by ansible tooling which is applying new bootc deployment that contains a new MCR version (and other OS packages) in a form of OCI image.
-In case of failure, you will be prompted with an error message that applying new bootc deployment failed.
-If upgrade failed on this stage, you need to manually inspect the node to check if:
+MCR upgrade is implemented using ansible tooling which applies new bootc deployments, containing new MCR versions (and other OS packages) in the form of an OCI image.
+In case of failure, you will be prompted with an error message that applying the new bootc deployment failed.
+If the upgrade failed on this stage, you need to manually inspect the node to check if:

 1. There is no issue with network connectivity between node(s) and container registry, that contains new deployment in a form of OCI image
 2. There is no issue with registry credentials (if private registry is used)